anand-sundaram/object-version-reconstruction/README.md

 ## Stack

-This application is built using Golang.
+This application is built using Go.
 As this was my first time using Go I started out by looking for a web framework to use, but based on the recommendations I found online, I chose not to use any existing framework and instead make use of the language's rich libraries.
 The data from the CSV file is stored in a MySQL database.